-The owners of the Horner House have applied to the City to put in place a HRA and related By-law to protect and preserve the Horner House as an important part of Surrey's heritage, and to become eligible for financial incentives available from the City for the maintenance of the building.
+The Association has applied to the City to put in place a HRA and related By-law to protect and preserve the Hall as an important part of Surrey's heritage.

 The HRA By-law is not subject to a public hearing requirement as a change in use or density is not being proposed.
 In accordance with Section 966 (8.1) of the Local Government Act, Council may give three readings to the HRA By-law and adopt the By-law at the same Council Meeting.